gbkorr/gbkorr/README.md

 these skills/background / I love doing this
 learning X

+I love documenting and writing about code! (and writing the code itself, of course)

 hobbies? flight sim, instruments (need a gallery of these at some point)

 <!--